 Prerequisite(s): Acceptance into the Associate in Science degree in Respiratory Care program.
 Comment: Letter grade only.
 RESP 229 may not be audited.
 RESP 229 may not be taken credit/no credit.
 RESP 229 is only offered in the summer semester.
 Fees are required for RESP 229 for ACLS certification and for the advanced ECG portion of the course.
 Fees are approximately \$200 in addition to texts.

-RESP 229 is a course that certifies students in advanced cardiac life support (ACLS) technique and theory utilizing the program developed by the American Heart Association.
+RESP 229 prepares students to certify in advanced cardiac life support (ACLS) technique and theory utilizing the program developed by the American Heart Association.
 Students will also learn to perform and interpret 12-lead ECGs.